Listen to the recording of this dictation (Subscribers only)

 And so, you see so many things in the world, that are simply an attempt of human egos to immortalize themselves.
 And when you look at the art world, you likewise see so many of these attempts of the artist, or the person commissioning the artist, to immortalize their egos.
 Take for example one of the monumental paintings of the inauguration ceremony of Napoleon Bonaparte, and you will see exactly what I mean.
 A gigantic painting painted for the sole purpose of immortalizing the ego of Napoleon.
 And so, of course, given that my retreat is located in the etheric over France, you will indeed see that France as a nation, has a certain tendency to want to immortalize certain aspects of its national ego.
 But of course, this is not limited to France, as many other nations have the exact same tendency and do indeed want to raise monuments to themselves that can stand for a long time, and be recognized and admired as, so to speak, great works of art.
 But are they great works of arts?

-The rest of this dictation is available in the book Flowing with the River of Life.
+The rest of this dictation is available in the book The Mystical Initiations of Love.

 Copyright © 2012 by Kim Michaels